Jose Altuve Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 20th in MLB.

-- The Rangers have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.
+- The Rangers' 4.18 team ERA ranks 16th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.